 During streaming inserts each row gets an insertID which Bigquery uses to try, find and remove duplicates, if these occur in a time window of one minute.

-If this method is not secure enough, Google Cloud Datastore can be used, since it supports transactions.
+If this method is not secure enough, Google Cloud Datastore is an option, since it supports transactions.

 You can also stream into partitioned tables, if you add a partition decorator $YYYYMMDD to the table.
 Streamed data gets saved to the UNPARTITIONED partition.
-It can be checked, because the system column _PARTITIONDATE IS NULL.
+To check this query the system column _PARTITIONDATE IS NULL.

 Typical use cases include

-Partitioned tables are tables, that are separated into smaller units to optimize query performance.
+Partitioned tables are separated into smaller units to optimize query performance.
 There are several ways to to partition tables in BigQuery: